caam37830/homework-5-template/README.md

 ## Important Information

 ### Due Date
-This assignment is due Monday, November 16 at 12pm (noon) Chicago time.
+This assignment is due Friday, February 25 at 5pm Chicago time.

 ### Grading

 There is no autograder and little code.
 Points will be based on providing the requested files, correctness, and showing your work.

 ## Problem 0 - Some computations (40 points)